Candice Fox

 Candice Fox (born 1985) is an Australian novelist, best known for her crime fiction.
 She has collaborated with James Patterson on several novels.

 Early life and education

 Candice Fox was born in 1985 the western suburbs of Sydney into a large family.
 She spent a brief period in the Royal Australian Navy before studying and teaching at university level.

 Career

 Fox has written many novels, mainly crime fiction.

-In 2015, Fox started collaborating on a series of novels with bestselling author James Patterson.
+In 2015, Fox started collaborating on a series of novels with bestselling American author James Patterson.